 Skip to main content

-The grant will fund a project at the intersection of Magnolia, Canyon and Sherwood near The Lincoln Center, using asphalt art, traffic stripping and plastic curb extensions to slow traffic speeds, shorten pedestrian crossing distances and clarify right-of-way confusion.
+The grant will fund the installation of asphalt art at the intersection of Magnolia, Canyon, and Sherwood near The Lincoln Center, featuring asphalt art, traffic stripping and plastic curb extensions to slow traffic speeds, and shorter pedestrian crossing distances.
+The intersection improvements will also help clarify right-of-way confusion between the three streets.

 Why Asphalt Art?#